Have you considered being a Governor?

 To attend Corporation and Committee meetings, governor training, induction and other events as required and this will equate to a commitment of around 1 day a month.

 Meetings are generally held on a Tuesday evening at 5pm but there will also be some day time commitment.

 Term of Office

 A period of between 1 and 4 years; dependent on the needs of the Corporation at appointment, which may be renewed at its completion.

-If you would like to join our governing body and be part of making a positive difference to local people’s life’s please send you CV and covering letter setting out your reasons for application to Director of Governance Wendy Stanger on email@example.com
+If you would like to join our governing body and be part of making a positive difference to local people’s life’s please send you CV and covering letter setting out your reasons for applying to Director of Governance Wendy Stanger on email@example.com